edgurgel/verk/README.md

 end
 ```

-Finally add `Verk.Supervisor` to your supervision tree:
+Add `Verk.Supervisor` to your supervision tree:

 ```elixir
 defmodule Example.App do